benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <p>The design <a
 href="https://go.googlesource.com/proposal/+/master/design/draft-embed.md#codecs-and-other-processing">limits
 the scope</a> of the proposal in an important way.
-There are many ways that the data in the files could be transformed before being including in the
+There are many ways that the data in the files could be transformed before being included in the
 binary: data compression, TypeScript compilation, image resizing, and so on.
 This design takes a simple approach of just including the raw file data:</p>